Sustainability Transitions and Innovation (MSB340)

 The global challenges we are facing including the climate crisis, green restructuring, geopolitical tensions, and the need for further digitalization, impact firms‘ financial situations, and long-term growth strategies.
 As a response, they need to engage in and utilize a wide range of innovation.
 Consequently, to succeed in contemporary business life, it is essential to understand how technological shifts and global megatrends shape firms’ strategies, investment decisions, and day-to-day operations.
 Thereby, it is essential to realize that these shifts and trends simultaneously represent threats and opportunities.
 Either way, they call on firms to contribute to the transition towards a sustainable economy by means of innovation.

 This course addresses the consequences of the transition towards a more sustainable economy for the development of individual businesses and for regional as well as national economies.
 The course delves into the strategies for sustainable transitions, the introduction of business model innovations, and the innovation-based transformation of economic systems.
-It features insights into the increased internationalization of innovation processes in ‘green’ sectors such as renewable energy and sustainable food production.
+It features insights into the increased internationalization of innovation processes in ‘green’ sectors such as renewable energy and low-carbon technologies.
 The course extends the traditional firm-centered perspective by stressing the embeddedness of firms into sectoral, territorial, and institutional systems, with a focus on innovation processes.

-Course description for study year 2023-2024
+Course description for study year 2024-2025

 Facts